Connect with others who understand.

 • Seizure

-For children with serious food allergies, it’s essential to recognize the signs of anaphylaxis, a severe allergic reaction that can be life-threatening, and always carry emergency epinephrine.
+For children with serious food allergies, you’ll need to recognize the signs of anaphylaxis.
+Anaphylaxis is a severe allergic reaction that can be life-threatening, so always carry emergency epinephrine.

-Don’t hesitate to talk with a health care provider if you have questions or concerns about your child’s treatment plan.
-This may include over-the-counter medications like antihistamines and immunotherapy for immunoglobulin E-mediated food allergies.
-Learning more about food allergies and being prepared in case of an emergency can help you or your child navigate the challenges of living with food allergies.
+Don’t hesitate to talk with a healthcare provider if you have questions or concerns about your child’s treatment plan.
+This may include over-the-counter medications like antihistamines and prescription immunotherapy for immunoglobulin E (IgE)-mediated food allergies.
+IgE is a type of antibody that can trigger allergic reactions.
+Learning more about food allergies and being prepared in case of an emergency can help you and your child navigate the challenges of living with food allergies.

 Has your child had a fever that seemed linked to food allergies?
 What symptoms did you notice?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyFoodAllergyTeam Member